jupyter-book/jupyter-book/docs/start/cross-reference.md

 ## Embedding cross-referenced content

-It is also possible to _embed_ another resource, removing the need for the user to hover over a link:
+It is also possible to _embed_ another resource, removing the need for the user to hover over a link.
+This can be done using the [`embed` directive](xref:guide#directive-embed), or the markup for a Markdown image:

 ::::{tab-set}
 :::{tab-item} Result